U.S. coronavirus aid talks moving closer to deal-Pelosi aide | Politics

 The White House and Democrats in the U.S. Congress moved closer to agreement on a new coronavirus relief package on Tuesday as President Donald Trump said he was willing to accept a large aid bill despite opposition from his own Republican Party.
 With just two weeks to go until the U.S. presidential election, Trump signaled a willingness to go along with more than $2.2 trillion in new COVID-19 relief, as Democrats had been pushing for months.

-Hammill said negotiations will continue on Wednesday.
+Majority Leader Mitch McConnell told reporters that the Republican-led Senate would consider a Pelosi-Mnuchin deal if it wins House approval, but provided no time frame.
+A senior Senate Republican aide, who asked not to be identified, told Reuters that McConnell has informed his rank-and-file Republicans that he does not want to debate such a bill before Nov.
+3.

+A McConnell aide did not respond to a request for comment on the remarks, made during a closed-door luncheon on Tuesday.
 The White House has proposed $1.8 trillion in coronavirus relief, while Pelosi is pushing for $2.2 trillion.

 ALSO READ